24 hours customer service +9779849693351

 Overview

-Unveiling the Wonders of the Everest Base Camp Trek: A 12-Day Adventure
+The Mount Everest Base Camp Trek: A 12-Day Adventure

 Why Choose the 12-Day Everest Base Camp Trek?

-The 12-day Everest Base Camp Trek, thoughtfully organized by Nepal Wilderness Trekking, with seasoned Sherpa guides and dedicated porters, offers an intimate experience for small groups of trekkers.
+The 12-day Mount Everest Base Camp Trek, thoughtfully organized by Nepal Wilderness Trekking, with seasoned Sherpa guides and dedicated porters, offers an intimate experience for small groups of trekkers.
 Beyond the physical demands, this journey is about rejuvenating your soul amid the unmatched natural beauty of Nepal’s Khumbu region.

 Year after year, adventurers flock to this area, as evidenced by the 6,328 visitors recorded by the Sagarmatha National Park headquarters.
 Along the route, you’ll traverse the homeland of the Sherpa people, immersing yourself in their unique culture.
 As you pass through Sherpa villages, explore monasteries and temples, and gaze upon breathtaking vistas, including Ama DablamAma Dablam Climb, Lhotse, and, of course, Mount Everest, you’ll find that the journey itself is the ultimate destination.